 The most important element when it comes to dietary changes to lose weight is sticking to them.
 Pilot's Weight Reset Shakes offer a meal plan guide and continuous education and have been developed with dietitians and doctors, to help you lose weight and keep it off.

-To make healthy eating a life-long habit, find options that you prefer and enjoy – that way, you’re more likely to stick with it.
+To make healthy eating a life-long habit, find options that you prefer and enjoy — that way, you’re more likely to stick with it [10].
+For some, meal replacement shakes can be an effective and straightforward way to kickstart weight loss.

 Importantly, dietary changes also work best when in combination with regular exercise and physical activity.

-Physical exercise and activity includes scheduled workouts, such as running, walking or gym classes, and incidental activities, such as gardening or housework.
-Basically, anything that gets the blood flowing can contribute to the treatment of obesity and increased healthy living.
+Physical exercise and activity include scheduled workouts, such as running, walking or gym classes, and incidental activities, such as gardening or housework [11].
+Basically, anything that gets the blood flowing can contribute to the treatment of obesity and increase healthy living.

-However, as they are many different types of movement, getting into a good exercise routine should be done with the help of a doctor or trained professional to lose weight.
+However, as there are many different types of movement, getting into a good exercise routine should be done with the help of a doctor or trained professional to lose weight.

 Expectations